PaulDance/cargo-liner/README.md

 ```

 where:
- * `packages` (mandatory): map of package name to package details instructing
-   which and how packages should be installed or updated:
-   * `version` (mandatory): version requirement string to use when installing
-     or updating the associated package; this is the detailed field set when
-     only using the simple configuration style.
-   * `all-features` (optional): boolean that, when set to `true`, enables the
-     `--all-features` flag of `cargo install`.
-   * `default-features` (optional): boolean that, when set to `false`, enables
-     the `--no-default-features` flag of `cargo install`.
-   * `features` (optional): list of strings instructing which of the associated
-     crate's Cargo features should be enabled when building it.
-   * `index` (optional): string specifying the registry index to install from.
-   * `registry` (optional): string specifying the registry to use.
-   * `git` (optional): string specifying the Git URL to install from.
-   * `branch` (optional): string specifying the branch to use when installing
-     from Git.
-   * `tag` (optional): string specifying the tag to use when installing from
-     Git.
-   * `rev` (optional): string specifying the commit to use when installing from
-     Git.
-   * `path` (optional): string specifying the filesystem path to local crate to
-     install from.
-   * `bins` (optional): list of strings specifying the binaries to install
-     among the targeted crate's binary targets, passed onto Cargo as a
-     repetition of its `--bin` option.
-   * `all-bins` (optional): boolean that, when `true`, passes the `--bins` CLI
-     option to Cargo, thus installing all binaries of the package.
-   * `examples` (optional): list of strings specifying the examples to install
-     among the targeted crate's example targets, passed onto Cargo as a
-     repetition of its `--example` option.
-   * `all-examples` (optional): boolean that, when `true`, passes the
-     `--examples` CLI option to Cargo, thus installing all examples of the
-     package.
-   * `force` (optional): boolean that, when `true`, passes `--force` to Cargo,
-     thus potentially overwriting existing binaries or examples; only useful if
-     `--skip-check` is passed as well.
-   * `ignore-rust-version` (optional): boolean that, when `true`, passes the
-     `--ignore-rust-version` CLI option to Cargo, thus ignoring `rust-version`
-     specifications in packages.
-   * `frozen` (optional): boolean that, when `true`, passes the `--frozen` CLI
-     option to Cargo, thus requiring the package's `Cargo.lock` and Cargo's
-     cache to be both up-to-date.
-   * `locked` (optional): boolean that, when `true`, passes the `--locked` CLI
-     option to Cargo, thus requiring the package's `Cargo.lock` to be
-     up-to-date.
-   * `offline` (optional): boolean that, when `true`, passes the `--offline`
-     CLI option to Cargo, thus requiring Cargo to run without accessing the
-     network; can only be of use if `--skip-check` is passed as well.
-   * `extra-arguments` (optional): list of strings given as additional
-     arguments to `cargo install` for the associated package and located
-     between the last one given by Cargo Liner and the following `--`
-     seperating options from fixed arguments.
-This can be used in order to
-     successfully manage a package using a Cargo Liner version that does not
-     yet implement the desired option.
-   * `environment` (optional): map of string to strings specifying which and
-     how environment variables should be set for the spawned `cargo install`
-     process.
-   * `skip-check` (optional): boolean that, when `true`, excludes the
-     associated package from the version check and always includes it in the
-     packages to be installed or updated.
-This is the direct equivalent of
-     `--skip-check` from the CLI, except that the CLI's is global as all
-     packages will be excluded from the version check and the configuration's
-     is partial as only the concerned package will be.
-It can be used in order
-     to get the best out of both modes of execution: if a package reveals
-     problematic somehow, the option can be used for it while the other
-     packages remain as-is.
-The CLI option keeps the priority: if set, any
-     version checking step is still entirely skipped, which should prove a bit
-     more forceful than if the configuration option was set for all listed
-     packages.
-   * `no-fail-fast` (optional): boolean that, when `true`, makes the operation
-     proceed as though `--no-fail-fast` was given, but only for the associated
-     package: in case of an error of the call to `cargo install` for it, the
-     operation will not stop here and continue on with the next package, but if
-     the next package does not have the option set in its configuration and
-     fails to install somehow, the operation will still abruptly fail there.
-     The CLI option keeps the priority: if set, it is as though the
-     configuration option was set for all listed packages.

-  * `defaults` (optional): map of maps that enables setting values to use by
-    default when running some operations; they are grouped by CLI command:
-    * `ship` (optional): map of string to booleans corresponding to the
-      eponymous CLI command:
-      * `no-self` (optional): boolean that, when `true`, enables the
-        `--no-self` flag by default.
-      * `only-self` (optional): boolean that, when `true`, enables the
-        `--only-self` flag by default.
-      * `skip-check` (optional): boolean that, when `true`, enables the
-        `--skip-check` flag by default.
-      * `no-fail-fast` (optional): boolean that, when `true`, enables the
-        `--no-fail-fast` flag by default.
-      * `force` (optional): boolean that, when `true`, enables the `--force`
-        flag by default.
+ * `packages` (mandatory, `cargo-binstall`-compatible: yes): map of package
+   name to package details instructing which and how packages should be
+   installed or updated:
+   * `version` (mandatory, `cargo-binstall`-compatible: yes): version
+     requirement string to use when installing or updating the associated
+     package; this is the detailed field set when only using the simple
+     configuration style.
+   * `all-features` (optional, `cargo-binstall`-compatible: no): boolean that,
+     when set to `true`, enables the `--all-features` flag of `cargo install`.
+   * `default-features` (optional, `cargo-binstall`-compatible: no): boolean
+     that, when set to `false`, enables the `--no-default-features` flag of
+     `cargo install`.
+   * `features` (optional, `cargo-binstall`-compatible: no): list of strings
+     instructing which of the associated crate's Cargo features should be
+     enabled when building it.
+   * `index` (optional, `cargo-binstall`-compatible: yes): string specifying
+     the registry index to install from.
+   * `registry` (optional, `cargo-binstall`-compatible: yes): string specifying
+     the registry to use.
+   * `git` (optional, `cargo-binstall`-compatible: yes): string specifying the
+     Git URL to install from.
+   * `branch` (optional, `cargo-binstall`-compatible: no): string specifying
+     the branch to use when installing from Git.
+   * `tag` (optional, `cargo-binstall`-compatible: no): string specifying the
+     tag to use when installing from Git.
+   * `rev` (optional, `cargo-binstall`-compatible: no): string specifying the
+     commit to use when installing from Git.
+   * `path` (optional, `cargo-binstall`-compatible: no): string specifying the
+     filesystem path to local crate to install from.
+   * `bins` (optional, `cargo-binstall`-compatible: no): list of strings
+     specifying the binaries to install among the targeted crate's binary
+     targets, passed onto Cargo as a repetition of its `--bin` option.
+   * `all-bins` (optional, `cargo-binstall`-compatible: no): boolean that, when
+     `true`, passes the `--bins` CLI option to Cargo, thus installing all
+     binaries of the package.
+   * `examples` (optional, `cargo-binstall`-compatible: no): list of strings
+     specifying the examples to install among the targeted crate's example
+     targets, passed onto Cargo as a repetition of its `--example` option.
+   * `all-examples` (optional, `cargo-binstall`-compatible: no): boolean that,
+     when `true`, passes the `--examples` CLI option to Cargo, thus installing
+     all examples of the package.
+   * `force` (optional, `cargo-binstall`-compatible: yes): boolean that, when
+     `true`, passes `--force` to Cargo, thus potentially overwriting existing
+     binaries or examples; only useful if `--skip-check` is passed as well.
+   * `ignore-rust-version` (optional, `cargo-binstall`-compatible: no): boolean
+     that, when `true`, passes the `--ignore-rust-version` CLI option to Cargo,
+     thus ignoring `rust-version` specifications in packages.
+   * `frozen` (optional, `cargo-binstall`-compatible: no): boolean that, when
+     `true`, passes the `--frozen` CLI option to Cargo, thus requiring the
+     package's `Cargo.lock` and Cargo's cache to be both up-to-date.
+   * `locked` (optional, `cargo-binstall`-compatible: yes): boolean that, when
+     `true`, passes the `--locked` CLI option to Cargo, thus requiring the
+     package's `Cargo.lock` to be up-to-date.
+   * `offline` (optional, `cargo-binstall`-compatible: no): boolean that, when
+     `true`, passes the `--offline` CLI option to Cargo, thus requiring Cargo
+     to run without accessing the network; can only be of use if `--skip-check`
+     is passed as well.
+   * `extra-arguments` (optional, `cargo-binstall`-compatible: yes): list of
+     strings given as additional arguments to `cargo install` or `cargo
+     binstall` for the associated package and located between the last one
+     given by Cargo Liner and the following `--` seperating options from fixed
+     arguments.
+This can be used in order to successfully manage a package
+     using a Cargo Liner version that does not yet implement the desired option.
+   * `environment` (optional, `cargo-binstall`-compatible: yes): map of string
+     to strings specifying which and how environment variables should be set
+     for the spawned `cargo install` or `cargo binstall` process.
+   * `skip-check` (optional, `cargo-binstall`-compatible: yes): boolean that,
+     when `true`, excludes the associated package from the version check and
+     always includes it in the packages to be installed or updated.
+This is the
+     direct equivalent of `--skip-check` from the CLI, except that the CLI's is
+     global as all packages will be excluded from the version check and the
+     configuration's is partial as only the concerned package will be.
+It can
+     be used in order to get the best out of both modes of execution: if a
+     package reveals problematic somehow, the option can be used for it while
+     the other packages remain as-is.
+The CLI option keeps the priority: if
+     set, any version checking step is still entirely skipped, which should
+     prove a bit more forceful than if the configuration option was set for all
+     listed packages.
+   * `no-fail-fast` (optional, `cargo-binstall`-compatible: yes): boolean that,
+     when `true`, makes the operation proceed as though `--no-fail-fast` was
+     given, but only for the associated package: in case of an error of the
+     call to `cargo install` for it, the operation will not stop here and
+     continue on with the next package, but if the next package does not have
+     the option set in its configuration and fails to install somehow, the
+     operation will still abruptly fail there.
+The CLI option keeps the
+     priority: if set, it is as though the configuration option was set for all
+     listed packages.

+  * `defaults` (optional, `cargo-binstall`-compatible: yes): map of maps that
+    enables setting values to use by default when running some operations; they
+    are grouped by CLI command:
+    * `ship` (optional, `cargo-binstall`-compatible: yes): map of string to
+      booleans corresponding to the eponymous CLI command:
+      * `no-self` (optional, `cargo-binstall`-compatible: yes): boolean that,
+        when `true`, enables the `--no-self` flag by default.
+      * `only-self` (optional, `cargo-binstall`-compatible: yes): boolean that,
+        when `true`, enables the `--only-self` flag by default.
+      * `skip-check` (optional, `cargo-binstall`-compatible: yes): boolean
+        that, when `true`, enables the `--skip-check` flag by default.
+      * `no-fail-fast` (optional, `cargo-binstall`-compatible: yes): boolean
+        that, when `true`, enables the `--no-fail-fast` flag by default.
+      * `force` (optional, `cargo-binstall`-compatible: yes): boolean that,
+        when `true`, enables the `--force` flag by default.

 with the following constraints, mostly enforced by Cargo, but also by TOML:
  * `package-name-*` must be a valid [package name], i.e. match